 To track plant profitability over time, weekly ethanol and DDGS prices at Iowa ethanol plants are collected starting in late January 2007.
 Crude corn oil prices for the Midwest are available from OPIS.
 Natural gas costs over 2007-2013 are estimated based on monthly industrial prices for Iowa available from the EIA.
 Since January 2014 the Iowa industrial price has only been reported sporadically, and when reported, has been out-of-line with its historical relationship to nearby natural gas futures prices.
 Consequently, a regression relationship between nearby natural gas futures prices and natural gas costs over 2007-2013 is used to estimate natural gas costs starting in January 2014.

-Figure 1 presents the three components of plant revenue per gallon–ethanol, DDGS, and corn oil–on a weekly basis from January 26, 2007 through December 31, 2015.
-The chart shows that ethanol prices started at about $1.30 per gallon at the beginning of 2015, rose to a peak of $1.60 in late May, and then dropped back to $1.30 by the end of the year.
-DDGS prices were strong in the first half of 2015, peaking near $180 per ton, but then declined precipitously to a low of $104 in October.
-Total revenue peaked at $2.12 per gallon in mid-May and reached a low for the year of $1.66 in late December.
+Figure 1 presents the three components of plant revenue per gallon–ethanol, DDGS, and corn oil–on a weekly basis from January 26, 2007 through January 20, 2017.
+The chart shows that ethanol prices started 2016 very low at about $1.20 per gallon, rose to a peak of about $1.60 in June, dropped back and then rose sharply to an even higher peak of almost $1.80 by mid-December.
+DDGS prices were strong in the first half of 2016, peaking near $160 per ton, but then declined precipitously to a low of $94 in December.
+The late year DDGS prices were some of the lowest of the last decade.
+Total revenue started the year off at low levels and then peaked at $2.10 per gallon in mid-May.
 Figure 2 shows the four major cost components for producing ethanol.
-The cost of corn is the major input cost, about 70 percent of variable and fixed costs on average, and since the price of corn was relatively stable in 2015, total costs fluctuated in a relatively narrow band of about $1.70 to $1.90 per gallon.
-It is notable that natural gas costs continued to decline in 2015, setting a new low for the 2007-2015 sample period of $0.07 per gallon in mid-December.
+The cost of corn is the major input cost, about 70 percent of variable and fixed costs on average, and since the price of corn was relatively stable in 2015, total costs tended to fluctuate in a relatively narrow band of about $1.50 to $1.70 per gallon.
+Natural gas costs were quite variable in 2016, reaching historical lows of around $0.07 per gallon in February and then more than doubling to about $0.15 by December.

 Figure 3 presents (pre-tax) estimates of ethanol production profits net of all variable and fixed costs.
-Net profits in 2015 averaged $0.07 per gallon, much smaller than in 2014 when the combination of relatively high ethanol prices and relatively low corn prices drove profits to a record $0.54 per gallon (see the farmdoc daily article on March 5, 2015 for details).
-There was also a distinct pattern in 2015 of higher average profits in the first half of the year, $0.10, versus the second half, $0.03.
-The year also ended on a sour note, with losses the last four weeks.
-The downturn in profits can be directly traced to the weakness in ethanol and DDGS prices discussed earlier.
-It is also interesting to observe that the level of average profits in the second half of 2015, $0.03, was near the average profit of $0.04 per gallon that a representative plant earned before the recent record run of profits in 2013-2014.
+Net profits in 2016 averaged $0.12 per gallon, about $0.05 higher than in 2015, but much smaller than in 2014 when the combination of relatively high ethanol prices and relatively low corn prices drove profits to a record $0.54 per gallon.
+There was also a distinct pattern in 2015 of lower average profits in the first half of the year, $0.03, versus much higher profits in the second half, $0.19.
+This was almost exactly the mirror image of the pattern of profits in 2015.
+The most likely factor responsible for the upsurge in profits during the last half of 2016 was surging ethanol export demand (see the farmdoc daily article of June 11, 2014 for earlier evidence in this regard).

-Further perspective on 2015 profitability is provided in Figure 4, where the profit margins are aggregated over an annual horizon for 2007-2015.
+Further perspective on 2016 profitability is provided in Figure 4, where the profit margins are aggregated over an annual horizon for 2007-2016.
 Profits are presented in terms of both total pre-tax net returns and percent return to equity.
-Not surprisingly, the 2015 net profit of $6.8 million pales in comparison to the record profit of $55.0 million in 2014.
-While the 2015 net profit is positive, it is still substantially smaller than the 2007-2015 average of $12.4 million.
-The total cumulative (pre-tax) return to equity holders for the period is $111.4 million.
-We can use the average net profit for the representative plant to make a rough estimate of profit for the entire U.S. ethanol industry in 2015.
-Assuming all plants in the industry earned a net profit of $0.07 per gallon, then, total ethanol production for the U.S. in 2015 of 14.8 billion gallons implies aggregate ethanol industry (pre-tax) profits of $1.0 billion.
+The 2016 net profit of $13 million was the fourth largest over 2007-2016, confirming the solid performance of the industry and very near the average for the entire period of $12.4 million.
+Perhaps most notably, 2016 represented the fourth consecutive year of positive ethanol production profits.
+The total cumulative (pre-tax) return to equity holders for the 2007-2016 period now stands at $124.4 million, slightly less than the assumed equity investment for the representative plant of $126.6 million.
+We can use the average net profit for the representative plant to make a rough estimate of profit for the entire U.S. ethanol industry in 2016.
+Assuming all plants in the industry earned a net profit of $0.12 per gallon and that total ethanol production for the U.S. was 15.4 billion gallons in 2016, aggregate ethanol industry (pre-tax) profits can be estimated at $1.9 billion.
 Finally, the percent return to equity holders provides useful information on the attractiveness of investment in ethanol plants relative to other investments.
-The average return was 9.8 percent over 2007-2015 and the standard deviation, a measure of risk, was 15.3 percent.
+The average return was 9.8 percent over 2007-2016 and the standard deviation, a measure of risk, was 14.5 percent.
 By comparison, the average return for the stock market over this period, as measured by the S&P 500, was 8.3 percent and the associated standard deviation was 19.7 percent.
-The ratio of average return to standard deviation provides one measuring stick of an investment’s return-risk attractiveness, and on this measure the ratio for ethanol investment, 0.64, compares favorably with the ratio for the stock market as a whole, 0.42.
+The ratio of average return to standard deviation provides one measuring stick of an investment’s return-risk attractiveness, and on this measure the ratio for ethanol investment, 0.68, compares favorably with the ratio for the stock market as a whole, 0.46.

-Irwin, S. "Mid-Year Update on Ethanol Production Profits." farmdoc daily (5):117, Department of Agricultural and Consumer Economics, University of Illinois at Urbana-Champaign, June 24, 2015.
+Irwin, S. "The Profitability of Ethanol Production in 2015." farmdoc daily (6):3, Department of Agricultural and Consumer Economics, University of Illinois at Urbana-Champaign, January 6, 2016.

 Irwin, S. "2014 Really Was an Amazing Year for Ethanol Production Profits." farmdoc daily (5):41, Department of Agricultural and Consumer Economics, University of Illinois at Urbana-Champaign, March 5, 2015.